 What is Shakshuka?

-Remove the shakshuka from the oven and allow to cool.
+- Remove the shakshuka from the oven and allow it to cool.
 Top with fresh chopped cilantro before serving.
 Serve shakshuka with warm crusty bread if desired.

 Do I Have to Use Collard Greens?